Home DE

 “Which city in Germany has the highest rate of violent crime?”

-Google Gemini gives the following answer:
+Google Gemini provides the following response:

 "Hellhole" Station District (the Sun, UK)